Website evaluation

 Bias is a slant towards a particular point of view.
 Check the page for evidence of bias, such as language that tries to sway your opinion.
-Think about what motivated the author to create the page.
-Are they trying to inform and explain; or are they trying to rant, rave, sell, persuade, or entice?
+Is the author trying to inform and explain; or are they trying to rant, sell, or persuade?
 Is the author connected to an organisation that might influence their treatment of the topic?
 Are alternative views considered?
 Has anything been deliberately left out?
+Does the page contain advertising?
 A good site will be fair, balanced, and objective.

-The URL can tell you a lot about a site.
-Who published the site which could give an indication as to their motivation.
-A person’s name or a tilde (~) symbol in the URL indicates a personal site.
+The URL can tell you a lot about the relevance, credibility and origin of the website.
 Look at the domain name (the first part of the URL between http:// and the next /).
 What does it end with?

 Domain | Type of site |